Geetha63/MS-Teams-Scripts/TeamsAppSetupPolicy/README.md

  Click save

-Now we can apply Teams app setup policy using script As an Administrator, type PowerShell in the start menu
+Now we can apply Teams app setup policy using script

+As an Administrator, type PowerShell in the start menu

 Right-click on Windows PowerShell, then select Run as Administrator.
 Click Yes at the UAC prompt

 1. Type the following within PowerShell and then press Enter:

      [`Install-Module MicrosoftTeams`](https://docs.microsoft.com/en-us/microsoftteams/teams-powershell-install)

 2. Type Y at the prompt.
-Press Enter
+Press enter

 3. If you are prompted for an untrusted repository, then type A (Yes to All) and press Enter.
 The module will now install